yangxvlin/comp90025-pmc-notes/README.md

       - a COMMON PRAM with no loss in parallel time
        and
       - provided sufficiently many processors are available.
+    - { COMMON SimulatePriority }
+  - CR PRAMs
+    - can be simulated by
+      - EREW PRAM by
+        - without using any additional processor/time complexity
+    - { Optimal EREW Broadcast }
 ### EREW algorithm
 - Suboptimal EREW Lambda
   - |||